scav-hunt/scav-hunt.github.io/_pages/codeofconduct.md

 - Misconduct (as defined in Section 1) that occurs without Judges present
 - Misconduct by Judges

-The Judge responsible for handling Code of Conduct violations is Joey Valdez.
-He can be contacted at [jsvaldez@uchicago.edu](mailto:jsvaldez@uchicago.edu).
+An elder Judge who is not judging Items in the Hunt is responsible for handling Code of Conduct violations.
+They can be contacted at [scavcodeofconduct@gmail.com](mailto:scavcodeofconduct@gmail.com).
 If you are attempting to report a Code of Conduct violation by that very same Judge, contact the Head Judge instead.
 For reasons of impartiality, reports to other Judges will be redirected.

 ### Section 3-B: What We (The Judges)'ll Do About It
 - Should a Judge exhibit any misbehavior/misconduct, we will: